carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 `-i` Specifies the path to the combined_seqs.fna file
-`-o` Specifes the directory we'd like to create for our output
+`-o` Specifies the directory we'd like to create for our output
-`-m` Specifies the sensitivity mode to run with (normal is perfect for high quality data)
+`-m` Specifies the sensitivity mode to run with (normal is perfect for high-quality data)
 `-p` Specifies the number of threads to use (to speed up the alignment)
 `-z` Specifies to search both directions
 `-d` Specifies the denoising level; 2 means discard any sequences appearing <2 times